Figure 1: Map and elevation

 telescope.

-the scintillation on a 4 kHz test tone from the high-powered LED using
+the scintillation on a 4 kHz test tone from the high power

 an inexpensive Fresnel lens.
 The top graph shows